tinh-tinh/docs/docs/fundamental/guard.md

 # Guard

-A middleware responsible to manage access to controller.
+A middleware responsible for managing access to the controller.

 ![guard](./img/guard.png)

-Guard is a middleware only use for manage access in route.
-It is a function return bool value if true the route can be handler, else app will throw 403 error.
-Have two guard for each level. `Guard` for Controller and `AppGuard` for Module.
+A guard is a middleware used only to manage access in routes.
+It is a function that returns a boolean value: if true, the route can be handled; otherwise, the app will throw a 403 error.

-## Define guard and use in controller
+## Define a guard

 ```go
 package app